swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     set | less

 Now you will see a long list of variables that are already set.
-Some of these are built-in to the bash shell, others are set by the system administrator for all users.
+Some of these are built-in to the bash shell, others are set for all users.

 Some important variables you can expect to see: